kyma-project/docker-registry/docs/user/tutorials/01-20-expose-registry.md

     EOF
     ```

-5. Push image to the registry:
+5. Push the image to the registry:

     ```bash
     docker push registry-default-kyma-system.${CLUSTER_ADDRESS}/${IMAGE_NAME}